CaramonH/Whims/README.md

 - **Whim Card Creation**: Easily create and display your interests and ideas in a fun, visual format.
 - **Filtering**: Quickly sift through your ideas and find the perfect activity.

+# EVAN NOTES

+- remove random colors for whim cards (or move it to its own file) it makes files longer and is a lot of data being generated and passed

 ## Technologies Used

 - **Frontend**: [React](https://reactjs.org/) with TypeScript